Ukraine peace deal falters as rebels show no sign of surrender

 Ponomaryov later told a news conference: “We did not negotiate, we talked.
 We told them our position, what happened here, and they told us about their plans.”

-Separatists said they would not disarm until Right Sector, a Ukrainian nationalist group in western Ukraine, did so first.
+Separatists told Reuters they would not disarm until Right Sector, a Ukrainian nationalist group based in Western Ukraine, did so first.

 “Who should surrender weapons first?
-Let us see Right Sector disarm first, let them make the first step and we will follow,” Yevgeny Gordik, a member of a separatist militia, told Reuters.
+Let us see Right Sector disarm first, let them make the first step and we will follow,” said Yevgeny Gordik, a member of a separatist militia.
 “We need dialogue.
 This is not dialogue.
 It is monologue.”

 Russia says Right Sector members have threatened Russian speakers.
 Kiev and Western countries say the threat is largely invented by Russian state-run media to justify Moscow’s intervention and cause alarm in Russian speaking areas.